Vlad54689/AI-Chat-Assistant/README.md

 **Data Privacy**: All processing happens locally using open-source models; no data is sent to external cloud AI providers.

 **Multi-Agent Behavior**: Implements a Planner -> Executor -> Critic flow (ReAct architecture) to handle complex reasoning.

+# Prerequisites
+To run this project, you need:

+* Docker Desktop installed.
+* A Telegram Bot Token (from @BotFather).
+* System resources capable of running Llama 3 (Minimum 8GB RAM recommended for 7B/8B models).